postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 ### macOS installation

 Once you’ve downloaded and unzipped the app, double click on Postman.
 You will be prompted to move file into the "Applications" folder.
 Click "Move to Applications Folder" to ensure future updates can be installed correctly.
 The app will open after the prompt.

 ![Move to Applications Folder](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Download_MoveFolder.png "Move to Applications Folder")

 ### Windows installation

 * Download the setup file
 * Run the installer

 ### Linux installation

   For installation on Linux, perform the following steps:

 1. First download and unzip the file

-   2. And then create a desktop file by name Postman.desktop.
-Create the ```Postman.desktop``` file in the following location:<br/>
+1. And then create a desktop file by name Postman.desktop.
+Create the ```Postman.desktop``` file in the following location:

-      ``` ~/.local/share/applications/Postman.desktop```
+      ```~/.local/share/applications/Postman.desktop```

 Use the content below in the above file:

     [Desktop Entry]
     Encoding=UTF-8